 Most Hindus observe religious rituals at home.
 The rituals vary greatly among regions, villages, and individuals.
 They are not mandatory in Hinduism.
 The nature and place of rituals is an individual's choice.
-Some devout Hindus perform daily rituals such as worshiping at dawn after bathing (usually at a family shrine, and typically includes lighting a lamp and offering foodstuffs before the images of deities), recitation from religious scripts, singing devotional hymns, meditation, chanting mantras and others.
+Some devout Hindus perform daily rituals such as worshiping at dawn after bathing (usually at a family shrine, and typically includes lighting a lamp and offering foodstuffs before the images of deities), recitation from religious scripts, singing devotional hymns, yoga, meditation, chanting mantras and others.
 A wedding is the most extensive personal ritual an adult Hindu undertakes in his or her life.
 A typical Hindu wedding is solemnized before Vedic fire ritual.